AurimasBalciunas/mergeLidarPointClouds/README.md

     ./pcd_merge

-Your merged pcd files will be in merged_pcds, and your merged bin representations will be in merged_bins
+Your merged pcd files will be in merged_pcds, and the corresponding merged bin representations will be in merged_bins